 - Purchasing goods and services for your business

 - Paying school or university fees to support children living in China

-- Gift to friends or family living in China
+- Cash gifts for friends or family living in China

 - Emergency transfer of funds to a relative for medical reasons

 Remember this guide is informing people about transferring money to China, and not for those wishing to travel there.
 If you’re planning a holiday to China for personal or business reasons, head to the Mozo travel money section of our site.

 Banks vs Foreign exchange provider: Who to use for sending money to China

 If you're looking to send money to China, you’ll notice that there are several different options.
 But the two main players in this now competitive market are banks and foreign exchange providers.
 Foreign exchange providers such as OFX, WorldFirst and TorFX specialise in sending money overseas.
 They're typically cheaper than the big four banks, meaning that if you're transferring money to China on a regular basis, or need to make a large one-off transfer, you could save hundreds if not thousands of dollars by choosing a specialist provider over a bank.
 That way, you'll receive more Chinese Yuan for the same amount of Australian dollars.

 Here's a quick breakdown of the differences between banks and foreign exchange providers:

 |Exchange Rate||Bank exchange rates are typically more expensive than an independent broker.
 The bank usually charges a bigger margin on top of the mid-market exchange rate (the rate you see on Google).||As specialists in the field, foreign exchange providers usually offer much better exchange rates, charging a smaller markup than the banks. |